 The Slate Workshop Tour

+For groups on a tight schedule, this tour is offered.
 Find out how slate was distributed worldwide in the 19th century and learn how to split slate.

 At Zip World Slate Caverns in Blaenau Ffestiniog, there are three options to experience adventure.
 They are:-

 - Zip World Titan – the first 4 person zip line in Europe

 - Bounce Below – a series of huge trampolines inside a vast underground chamber, twice the size of St Paul’s Cathedral, all connected with slides and ladders.